 All in all I ‘d rather pitch a single well chosen post or stumble if I’d were in your shoes.
 Being my fan is no fun or solely business! ;-)

 Sadly most of my fans do add me predominantly for the link exchange effect it seems.

 They rarely share my content although they are shown it by the algorithm.
 They’re often selfish.

 I have maybe 200 real engagers on social media who share more than the “will to promote”.

 When promoting yourself send a message being on point and do not aim to become friends if your sole intention is to promote yourself.

 Do you want to socialize with me online or get noticed?
-Link to me in your blog.
+Link to me on your blog.
 Share my content.
-I notice out of curiosity and vanity.
+I’ll notice out of curiosity and vanity.

 At least write an outreach message that is similar to the ones I recommend.
 I’m not a superstar – just an average guy.